Gout Explained: 3 Urgent Questions You Need Answered—Is It Genetic, Can It Heal Naturally, and Why Tomatoes Might Be Making It Worse

 2. WHAT DOES "GOUT" MEAN?

-Gout is a form of (inflammatory arthritis) that occurs when elevated (uric acid) in the blood forms sharp crystals in joints, triggering intense bouts of pain, redness, and swelling—commonly in the big toe but potentially anywhere.([Wikipedia][1])
+Gout is a type of inflammatory arthritis that develops when high blood levels of uric acid crystallize in joints, causing severe episodes of pain, redness, and swelling, usually in the big toe but perhaps anywhere.([Wikipedia][1])

 4. WILL GOUT GO AWAY ON ITS OWN?